-More concentrate on the Holocene, NNU Hol (Nanjing Normal University Holocene) transient simulations for the past 12 ka, run with an acceleration factor of 10 with the low-resolution (~3.75° × 3.75°) Community Earth System Model (CESM) version 1.0.3 (CESM1.0.3), successfully reconciled the temperature conundrum withshowed a cooling trend during 5-0.15 ka by considering the volcanic forcing (Wan et al., 2020) and; they also showed an increase trend of the northern midlatitude precipitation during 7-0 ka in response to the orbital forcing, which is consistent with the reconstructions although the trend is concentrated in marine areas (Sun et al., 2020).
-A transient simulation of the last 8 ka performed with the high-resolution (1.875° × 1.875°) MPI-ESM1.2, additionally forced by solar variability and volcanic forcing, further revealed that both a-global warming and cooling modes coexisted during the Holocene, with the former mode dominating in the mid-Holocene and the latter taking over in the late Holocene, and thus shed light on the Holocene temperature conundrum (Bader et al., 2020).
-The MPI ESM1.2 Holocene transient simulation, which also captured the global vegetation transitions and the time-transgressive end of the African humid period as revealed in proxy data, with an earlier end of the African humid period in the north/east than in the south/west due to the regionally varying dynamical controls on precipitation (Dallmeyer et al., 2020, 2021).
-A transient climate simulation of the past 9.5 ka, conducted with Using a low_resolution (~3.75° × 3.75°) atmosphere-ocean-sea ice coupled model KCM with an acceleration factor of 10, a transient climate simulation of the past
+More concentrate on the Holocene, transient simulations for the past 12 ka, run with an acceleration factor of 10 with the low-resolution ($\sim 3.75^{\circ} \times 3.75^{\circ}$) Community Earth System Model (CESM) version 1.0.3 (CESM1.0.3), showed a cooling

+- 120 trend during 5-0.15 ka by considering the volcanic forcing (Wan et al., 2020) and an increase trend of the northern midlatitude precipitation during 7-0 ka in response to the orbital forcing (Sun et al., 2020).
+A transient simulation of the last 8 ka performed with the high-resolution $(1.875^{\circ} \times 1.875^{\circ})$ MPI-ESM1.2, additionally forced by solar variability and volcanic forcing, further revealed that both global warming and cooling modes coexisted during the Holocene (Bader et al., 2020), which also captured the global vegetation transitions and the time-transgressive end of the African humid period as revealed - 125 in proxy data (Dallmeyer et al., 2020, 2021).
+Using a low-resolution ($\sim 3.75^{\circ} \times 3.75^{\circ}$) atmosphere-ocean-sea ice coupled model KCM with an acceleration factor of 10, a transient climate simulation of the past 9.5 ka was conducted to examine the summer precipitation across the Asian monsoon region in response to the orbital forcing (Jin et al., 2014).
+Two versions of the IPSL model were used to run the transient simulations of the last 6 ka, indicating larger impacts of different model versions and experimental setups on the mean state of climate than on the associated interannual-to-decadal variability

-9.5 ka was conducted to examine the, exhibited a wave train spatial pattern and diverging trends of summer precipitation across the Asian monsoon region in response to the orbital forcing (Jin et al., 2014).
-Two versions of the IPSL model, i.e., the low resolution (1.875° × 3.75°) version of IPSLCM5A LR and modified and medium resolution (1.25° × 2.5°) of IPSLCM5A-MR with a new hydrological model, a prognostic snow model, and a dynamical vegetation module, were used to run the transient simulations of the last 6 ka, indicating that larger impacts of different model versions and experimental setups have a larger impact on the mean state of climate, e.g., the drying trend of the Indian and West African summer monsoon rainfall, than on the associated interannual-to-decadal variability-and-the vegetation climate-interactions (Braconnot et al., 2019a, b; Crétat et al., 2020).
-In addition, the four Holocene transient simulations run with MPI-ESM1.2, two versions of the IPSL model, and AWI-ESM2 (1.875° × 1.875°; Sidorenko et al., 2019) were compared to support the orbital forcing of ENSO amplitude since the mid-Holocene (Carré et al., 2021) and highlight-indicate-the importance of the application of calendar transformation in the analysis of climate simulations when we do-perform multi-model comparisons (Shi et al., 2021).
+130 (Braconnot et al., 2019a, b; Crétat et al., 2020).
+In addition, the four Holocene transient simulations run with MPI-ESM1.2, two versions of the IPSL model, and AWI-ESM2 (Sidorenko et al., 2019) were compared to support the orbital forcing of ENSO amplitude since the mid-Holocene (Carré et al., 2021) and indicate the importance of the application of calendar transformation in the analysis of climate simulations when we perform multi-model comparisons (Shi et al., 2021).